Mr4k/blog/content/nerf.md

 **Limitations of the original NeRF Paper**

 **Train time**
 The biggest limitation of the original NeRF paper is the time it takes to render rays.
-The authors claim an 800x800 image takes 30 seconds to render on a V100 and 1-2 days to train a high resolution radiance field.
+The authors claim an 800x800 image takes 30 seconds to render on a V100 and 1-2 days to train a high resolution radiance field[ref]For my renders, I use about 6000 iterations and render at 200x200 resolution which is much faster[/ref].
 Many people have since researched and made enormous progress on this topic.
 Recently Nvidia's [Instant NeRF](https://github.com/NVlabs/instant-ngp) reduced rendering to 10s of milliseconds and training to mere minutes which is wild given that NeRF is only a few years old.

 **Rigidity assumption**
 Another huge assumption the original NeRF paper makes is that the scene it's capturing is static.